 For purposes of this article, I have assumed that the person or couple has a small estate not subject to state or federal death taxes.

 Half of all people that die, do so without a will.
-It is not the cost of writing a will but rather the thought of the inescapable event that causes the avoidance.
-The single most demonstration of your love for your family is writing your will and deciding on whether you want to remain on a respirator or other extraordinary means if you are in a terminal condition (living will).
+It is not the cost of drafting a will but rather the thought of the inescapable event that causes the avoidance.
+The single most demonstration of your love for your family is drafting your will and deciding on whether you want to remain on a respirator or use of other extraordinary means if you are in a terminal condition (living will or health care directive).

 By drafting the appropriate estate planning documents you are naming competent executors, trustees and guardians.
-You are making sure that your love one’s receive your assets in the share that you want.
+You are making sure that your loved ones receive your assets in the share that you want.

-Before writing a will you will need to do your homework.
-You will need to elect an executor.
+Before executing a will you will need to do your homework.
+You will need to select an executor.
 An executor will be responsible for hiring an attorney, admitting the will to probate court and signing all legal documents and checks for the estate.

 You will need to select a guardian if you have children.
-If necessary to set up a trust within the will for your children, a testamentary trust, you will need to select a trustee.
+If you set up a trust within the will for your children, a testamentary trust, you will need to select a trustee.

 You will also need to know if the person you leave the money to predeceases you, do the proceeds go to their heirs, or are the assets redistributed to the survivors?

 This is an appropriate time to see if and whom you have named as your beneficiaries on life insurance policies and pensions.
 Remember, pensions and life insurance if beneficiaries are named pass outside of your estate.

 Likewise, if a bank account is held in survivorship, it passes to the other party named on the account outside of probate.
 Probate can only pass title to assets held solely in your name or not in survivorship.

 Contact Me Today